dusk196/ultimate-frontend-seed/README.md

 # Directory Structure:

 The folder structure is pretty straight forward.
 The main souce code can be found in the `src` folder with different subfolders to differentiate between file types.
 The `assets` folder is to contain all the assets (i.e. audio, video, fonts etc.) required for the developement.
 The `.browserslistrc` is to denote add some browser speciafic CSS prefixes.
 The `gulpfile.js` is responsible for the automated build generation process.
 Let's look into this later part of this guide.
+Deploy the contents of `dist` folder in the production.

 ```
  📦